 Have you ever experienced sore feet?
 As you age your feet will often change.
 Changes in the shape of your feet, the support of your ligaments, and complications from previous injuries can all cause strain and pain.
 This is why a custom orthotic is a good idea to provide extra support and relief for your feet.
-Contact Us Today at Lillington, NC Center to learn more about how we can help relieve your foot pain.
+Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC to learn more about how we can help relieve your foot pain.

 What are the Causes of Foot Pain?